-I spent the next three days relaxing: watching movies, reading books, and visiting with friends.
+I spent the next three days relaxing: watching movies, reading books, learning how to fish in ponds, and visiting with friends.
 (My boyfriend, Christopher, was in Saint Louis with his youngest, visiting his parents.)
 I did some writing too.
 On Sunday, I had brunch and then headed back to Boulder Creek.
 Katie was sun-browned and swimming in a huge Camp Krem t-shirt.

 “None?”
 I asked.

 I’m not sure how to interpret this response, but I’ll take it.

 It looks like Katie’s going to Camp Krem for ten days next year.

 Until next time,